 Sand flies were trapped using adhesive traps made from plain sheets of paper measuring 21 cm by 29.7 cm, which were saturated with castor oil.
 The traps were hung upright on suspended strings from dusk to dawn (i.e., from 6.00 pm to 8.00 am the following day) in the various sampling sites, namely caves, stables, and ruined houses (Figure 2).
 All captured sand flies were placed in properly labeled Eppendorf tubes and preserved in 75% ethanol for further assessment.
-The identification of species was done under the microscope using the determination key established by the guide of the Ministry of Health.
-Males were identified based on the cibarial or pharyngeal armature, the shape of the penile valves, the number and position of spines on the genitalia, and the number of apical setae on the coxite.
-The anatomy of the spermathecae, the pharyngeal structure, and the morphology of the cibarium teeth were used to identify the females.
+The identification of species was done under the microscope using the determination key established by the guide of the Ministry of Health.^{3,12} Males were identified based on the cibarial or pharyngeal armature, the shape of the penile valves, the number and position of spines on the genitalia, and the number of apical setae on the coxite.
+The anatomy of the cibarium teeth were used to identify the females.